Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Mathematical Setup and General Supporting Results

-So new mathematical tools are needed to analyze PINNs and Deep Ritz convergence for nonlinear PDEs.
-Since strong overparameterization is difficult to verify in practice, we drop this assumption and instead use the \L{}ojasiewicz inequality to establish convergence to critical points, though with weaker convergence guarantees.
+Thus, new mathematical tools are required to analyze the convergence of PINNs and Deep Ritz methods for solving nonlinear PDEs.
+Given that strong overparameterization is difficult to verify in practice, we forgo this assumption and instead employ the \L{}ojasiewicz inequality to establish convergence to critical points, albeit with weaker guarantees.